Amazon Brand Store: Definition, Benefits, and New Features [Updated for 2021]Helen Golubeva

 When you finish designing your Amazon Store, press the ‘Submit for Publishing’ button.
 It will send your Store moderation.
 Note that you cannot make any changes while it is being moderated.
 It might take a couple of days before your Store is live.

-Use Amazon’s Stores Insights to monitor the effectiveness and performance metrics.
+Use Amazon’s Stores Insights to monitor the effectiveness and performance of your campaigns.
 You have to understand which of your strategies are working and which are fatally flawed.

 It’s against Amazon’s Terms of Service.
 Amazon does not want to be used as a way to direct traffic to other sources.
 You can make your name on Amazon your website name.
 Or you can include marketing materials when you ship your order, hoping that Amazon will not do a test order or your competitors don’t complain.
 Either way, you run the risk of having your account shut down.